NOTKATEAMmainAndroidDeveloper/nstater/README.md

 - **NField** — a widget that listens to an `NVar` and rebuilds only when the value actually changes
 - **NController** — a base state controller class
 - **NState** —  widget that creates a controller and manages its lifecycle

+---

+## 📦📦 Another Features

+- **Custom equality** — control when values are considered equal to optimize rebuilds
+- **Selective rebuilds** — rebuild only when specific parts of state change
 - No dependency on `ChangeNotifier`/`ValueNotifier`
-- You can combine multiple `NVar` щк `NController` instances on a single screen
+- You can combine multiple `NVar` or `NController` instances on a single screen

 ---